Mooash/mooash.github.io/contributing.md

 ### Styling

-Unless the code and/or project has specific requirements, follow these coding guidlines:
+Unless the code and/or project has specific requirements that contradict below, follow these coding guidlines:

  * No trailing whitespaces, blank lines should have no spaces
  * Include meaningful whitespace between lines of code - make sure its readable
- * Ensure there is a newline at the end of every file.
+ * Ensure there is a newline/`eol` character at the end of every file
    You can achieve this in many editors by doing the below (shameless stolen from <https://robots.thoughtbot.com/no-newline-at-end-of-file>):

 > * For Vim users, you’re all set out of the box!
 Just don’t change your eol setting.